bravo-c/bravo-c.github.io/README.md

-# bravo-c.github.io
+# Christopher Bravo

-# A work in progress~
-Making great strides towards
-     a work of art - and working on command line in Git!!
+## WIP

+My website is a sideboarded project of mine - for now it displays some of my esports achievement and signifies a small piece of my experience with web work.